ChernyshevT/LTPLib_project/README.md

 > In case of periodic boundary, the number of units along the axis should be even (otherwise race-condition will occur).

 > [!NOTE]
-> Not all every configurations correspond to a valid problem.
+> Not all every configuration correspond to a valid problem.
+> I.e. the system with pure periodic or pure open boundaries
+> has infinite number of solutions and can not be resolved.
+> In this case one arbitary point should be marked with `uTYPE.VALUE`.

+> [!NOTE]
+> The current version of **\_ltplib** doesn't support this solver for cylindrical geometry.
+> This functionality will be added later.

 ### Iteration
 The method `poisson_eq.iter(w_relax: float) -> float` performs one SOR iteration.